Drakenstein Lion Park Volunteer Programme

 Most non-profit organizations that run international volunteer programs are to some extent funded by volunteer contributions.
 In return for the opportunity to work at the organization, volunteers fund themselves, ensuring that the host organization does not incur any expenses.
 The process of preparing, training, transporting, housing and supervising volunteers is not cheap.

 Volunteer fees generated by our programme also go towards the care costs of our resident lions, as well as the costs associated with future rescues.
-The cost to join our programme is R2500 per week (arriving on a Monday and departing on a Saturday by 11h00, for volunteers staying one week only).
+The cost to join our programme is R5000 for a two week stay or R10 000 for a four week stay (starting on a Monday and ending on a Saturday).

-Accommodation is in the form of shared same sex units (maximum 3 persons) with a communal kitchen / recreation room.
+Accommodation is in the form of shared same sex units (maximum 2 persons).
 The kitchen is fully equipped with a gas stove and fridge.
 Volunteers are responsible for keeping the accommodation tidy at all times.

-The accommodation units are situated a short distance from the lion and chimp enclosures, so volunteers will have the added bonus of hearing the lions roar every night!
+The accommodation unit is situated a short distance from the lion and chimp enclosures, so volunteers will have the added bonus of hearing the lions roar every night!